 - Apply Manually: Invoked explicitly by the user via @-mentions.

 Under the hood, Cursor stores chat history in a local SQLite database.
-However, this approach has fragility: if a workspace directory is renamed or moved, the UUID hash breaks, severing the agent from its historical context.
+But there's a fragility: if you rename or move the workspace directory, the UUID hash breaks and the agent loses its historical context.
+Annoying.

 Windsurf's Approach

-Windsurf's session persistence is governed by its "Memories" subsystem, which operates dynamically in the background.
-Cascade monitors conversations and automatically generates memories for high-value contextual information.
-These memories are localised to specific workspaces, preventing cross-project contamination.
+Windsurf's persistence runs on its "Memories" subsystem — it works in the background.
+Cascade monitors conversations and automatically generates memories for high-value context.
+These are localised to specific workspaces so there's no cross-project contamination.

 The Context Overflow Challenge

-Both tools suffer from context overflow, the silent killer of AI agent productivity.
-When context windows saturate, agents silently drop earlier conversation history, forget established architectural rules, or lose track of overarching goals.
-Neither tool is immune, though Windsurf's automatic memory generation provides some mitigation.
+Both tools suffer from context overflow — the silent killer of AI agent productivity.
+When context windows saturate, agents silently drop earlier conversation history, forget your architectural rules, or lose track of what they were doing.
+Neither is immune.
+Windsurf's automatic memory generation helps, but it doesn't solve the problem.

 of AI development time can be wasted iterating on prompts because the AI lacks the business logic and acceptance criteria needed to get the feature right the first time.